milon/system-design/getting-started.md

 Finally, you can go through the [Interview Techniques](/interview-techniques.md) section to learn about the  different techniques you can use in a system design interview.

 I am planning to add more content in the future.
 So, please check back later for more content.

+!> **Note:** This website is still a work in progress and updates frequently.
+And because of the choice of tool to build this website and give a better user experience to the readers, the website cache heavily in the browser.
+So, if you don't see any update, please clear your browser cache and reload the page.